devfemibadmus/ebrc-flutter/README.md

-This repository houses the UI/UX for the [ebrcapi-php](https://github.com/devfemibadmus/ebrcapi-php) (server-side).
+This repository houses the UI/UX for the [ebrc-php](https://github.com/devfemibadmus/ebrc-php) server-side.
 This app is design basically to watch ads and make money.

   **ADVANTAGES OF WATCHING ADS ON EBRC  AND MINIMIZING COSTS**